 By the 90s, Melville was on the cusp of a reorganization due to too many diverse brands.
 In 1989, 6% of the corporation’s shares were distributed among employees, and minor changes were made to management.
 Marshalls underwent a rebranding, which included updating the logo.

 By the 90s, denim came into fashion.
 Pants, skirts, jackets, and overalls were sewn from light denim.
-Therefore, shops where you could buy denim items, attracted many buyers.
+Therefore, shops where you could buy denim items attracted many buyers.
 The Marshalls logo was made to match the new fashion.
-The visual sign retained the trend towards volume, but the resemblance to neon signs is gone.
+The visual sign retained the trend toward volume, but the resemblance to neon signs is gone.
 The blue color was changed to a pleasant blue, and the white lines were shifted from the center.
-Now they depicted highlights in three-dimensional letters.
+Now, they depicted highlights in three-dimensional letters.
 The cut ends are smooth and tapered.
 They hinted at figure-hugging clothes and leggings – another fashionable touch of the 90s.

-A special highlight was the letter “M.” Her thin and pointed lines were reminiscent of the stiletto heels and slender legs of models during a fashion show on the catwalk.
+A special highlight was the letter “M.” Her thin and pointed lines recalled models’ stiletto heels and slender legs during a fashion show on the catwalk.

 A red line underlined the name as a symbol of development, high level of sales, fashion offers, and hot discounts.
-Sometimes the logo was used without underlining but with capital letters that had the same connotation.
+Sometimes, the logo was used without underlining but with capital letters with the same connotation.

 2004 – today